If you’re just starting out as a freelancer, you’ll want to get started the right way in the career path that generates the highest income, right?

 This opened up a massive opportunity for freelancers when most of these brands and businesses started looking for people who would manage their social media channels for them.
 Now, it’s an entire industry of its own.

 Earnings for social media managers in the US range from $46,000 per year and up to $72,000 per year, according to PayScale.
 A quick search on LinkedIn brought up over 9,000 job results for Social Media Managers in the US alone.
 And over 2,000 jobs in India.

 A Small Piece Of Advice

-These days, many people, especially teenagers, are always looking for ways to get rich quick.
-Maybe all the stories about billion-dollar startup acquisitions and how people make quick millions with smartphone apps are starting to get to their head.
+People are always looking for ways to get rich quick.
+Maybe all the stories about billion-dollar startup acquisitions and how people make quick millions with smartphone apps are starting to get to their heads.